 Explanation: AVC stands for Automatic Volume Control.
-It automatically adjusts the volume of an audio signal to make it better and also to compensate noise to some extent.
+It automatically adjusts the volume of an audio signal with respect to the surrounding noise, to make the signal be heard better and also to compensate noise to some extent.

-9. What is the role of Amplitude limiter in FM receiver?
+9. What is the role of Amplitude limiter in the FM receiver?

 10. What is Carrier swing?

 c) Instantaneous frequency